 Ask your son or daughter what their thoughts on alcohol are.
-If you speak to them about this in a friendly tone, they were usually more willing to open up rather than if they feel they are being accused.
+If you speak to them about this in a friendly tone, they are usually more willing to open up rather than feel they are being accused.
 Explain to them that alcohol is a drug and that it is a crime for them to consume it.
 Alcohol slows down the mind and body, and can eventually lead to dependency.

-Teenagers often times, confuse the feeling or “buzz” they get from alcohol as making them popular or feel better about themselves.
+Teenagers often confuse the feeling or “buzz” they get from alcohol as making them popular or feel better about themselves.
 Explain to your teen that alcohol can make you feel “high” but alcohol is in fact a depressant that masks sadness and when the alcohol runs out, the sadness comes back, with more force.
 This is where depression can set in.